GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 -  **Color by user events.** Will colorize each event depending on which user event it is surrounded by.

+Next to the **Color by** combo-box is the **Event filter** combo-box.
-Additionally, there are also filters to help visualize only certain types of events.
-For example, users can select to see draws, dispatches, barriers, clears, copies, resolves user markers and events containing instruction trace data.
+This allows the user to visualize only certain types of events on the timeline.
+For example, the user can select to see draws, dispatches, clears, barriers, layout transitions, copies, resolves, and events containing instruction trace data.
 There is also an option to switch the CP marker on or off.
 Switching the CP marker off will just show the active shader blocks.

+Next to the **Event filter** combo-box is the **Overlay** combo-box.
+This allows the user to select which fixed "Overlays" to show in the timeline.
+Overlays are shown in one or more rows at the top of the timeline.
+They are useful to visualize the various states for each event.
+More than one Overlay can be enabled.
+The following Overlays are supported:

+-  **All.** All available overlays will be shown

+-  **User events.** Default.
+Displays all user events, if the captured frame contains any such events.
+The user events are stacked according to the nesting level, and a cross pattern indicates multiple overlapping user event regions.
+Moving the mouse cursor over one of the user events will show a tool-tip listing all user events under the cursor including timing information for each user event interval.

+-  **Hardware context.** Displays all hardware contexts.
+Each hardware context has its own row.
+This allows the user to visualize the lifetime of each context.

+-  **Command buffer.** Displays all command buffers.
+The command buffers are stacked according to the time of submission, so that if one command buffer is submitted before a previous command buffer has completed, the new command buffer will be stacked below the previous command buffer.

+-  **Render targets.** Displays all render targets.
+If more than one render target is active for a given time period, then the active render targets will be stacked.
+This allows the user to visualize the usage of render targets over the duration of the frame.

 The event duration percentile filter allows users to only see events whose durations fall within a certain percentile.
 For example, selecting the rightmost-region of the slider will highlight the most expensive events.
 One will also find a textbox to filter out by event name.

-In the case that user events are available, they will be drawn above all other events.
-The user events are stacked according to the nesting level, and a cross pattern indicates multiple overlapping user event regions.
-Moving the mouse cursor over one of the user events will show a tool-tip listing all user events under the cursor including timing information for each user event interval.

 .. image:: media_rgp/RGP_WavefrontOccupancy_7.png